Localazy-Community/Awesome-Localazy/README.md

 ### For Android

 #### [Localazy card by Paget96](https://github.com/Paget96/Localazy-Card)
-This is a small library to help the developers who already using Localazy to localize their apps, aside that library support app language changing directly from it
+This is a small library to help the developers who already using Localazy to localize their apps, aside that library support app language changing directly from it.

+## How to get featured here?

+Simply send us a pull request!